Sharp existence conditions and geometric inheritance for overdetermined free boundary problems of Laplacian and bi-Laplacian type: Introduction

 \subsection{Objectives and new contributions}

 Our aim is threefold:

-\begin{enumerate} \item Extend existing results to non-constant \(g\) using variational methods and integral inequalities. \item Strengthen the existence theory by proving regularity of minimizers in the admissible class \(\mathcal{O}_{C}\) via the thickness function and the Wiener criterion, based on the fine geometric description of cusp points obtained in \cite{barkatou2002}. \item Provide new existence results using refined functional inequalities (interpolation inequalities, weighted Hardy inequalities, spectral estimates) and establish connections with isoperimetric inequalities. \end{enumerate}
+\begin{enumerate} \item Extend existing results to non-constant $g$ using variational methods and integral inequalities. \item Strengthen the existence theory by proving regularity of minimizers in the admissible class $\mathcal{O}_C$ via the thickness function and the Wiener criterion, based on the fine geometric description of cusp points obtained in \cite{Barkatou2002}. \item Provide a new foundational geometric result: the inheritance of the $C$-GNP property by level sets of the state function (Theorem \ref{thm:inheritance}). \end{enumerate}